end-initiative/end-initiative/pages/activities.md

 Profitable Days:                None

-Requirements for all services:  Cloistered Scholar, Loremaster, Bard of Lore

 The Library provides an excellent place to study and explore for information of the land.
 The Spire also has exclusive texts, requiring a fee in exchange for a chance to acquire some of their knowledge.

 For 1 point, a student may, with supervision, read and choose 1 exclusive text in the field of a skill.
 1 point lasts for a month worth of access.
 An exclusive text takes 3 days to finish, or 2 if you have proficiency in the subject of linguistics.
 When you finish reading a text, your next Studies roll you perform to attempt for a Misc. bonus will have an increased range of 14-20 instead of the normal 18-20 until you succeed at a roll.
 You are only allowed to read 1 exclusive text fully per week.